Norm

-Ultra fast multi threads/tasks .Net Database framework.
+Ultra fast, safe (SQL Injection protected) multi threads/tasks (no locking SessionManager) .Net Database framework.

 Norm is stands for Not an ORM is a C# lib for very HIGH Speed DB data processing in async way with immediately operations and at background with Processing data with Batches.
 It at least 10 times faster then EF/EF.Core.
 In Comparison to ORMs Norm has following disadvantages: